 Of course, the days of door-knocking are now long gone, replaced by more strategic, time-saving inbound and outbound marketing tactics via the Internet.

-It should come as no surprise that in today’s competitive real estate market, agents need to have a diverse set of lead generation tools, including a healthy mix of inbound marketing and outbound sales tactics.
+It should come as no surprise that in today’s competitive real estate market, agents need to have a diverse set of lead generation tools.
+This includes a healthy mix of inbound marketing and outbound sales tactics.

 Inbound marketing is a business methodology that attracts customers by creating valuable content and experiences tailored to them.
-As an agent, there are a few key ways to use inbound marketing to your advantage if you are an agent.
+There are a few key ways to use inbound marketing to your advantage if you are an agent.

 Google My Business and Localized SEO